Ronnie Raymond: Fictional character biography

 The original Firestorm was distinguished by his integrated dual identity.
-High school student Ronnie Raymond and Nobel Prize-winning physicist Martin Stein were caught in an accident that allowed them to fuse into Firestorm the Nuclear Man.
-Due to Stein being unconscious during the accident, Ronnie was prominently in command of the Firestorm form with Stein a voice of reason inside his mind, able to offer Ronnie advice on how to use their powers without actually having any control over their dual form.
+High school student Ronnie Raymond and Nobel Prize-winning physicist Martin Stein were caught in an accident that allowed them to fuse into Firestorm.
+Due to Stein being unconscious during the accident, Ronnie is prominently in command of the Firestorm form with Stein a voice of reason inside his mind, able to offer Ronnie advice on how to use their powers without having any control over Firestorm himself.
 Banter between the two was a hallmark of their adventures.
-Stein was initially completely unaware of their dual identity, leaving him concerned about his unusual disappearances and blackouts, but Ronnie was eventually able to convince Stein of the truth, allowing them to bond as separate individuals rather than as parts of a whole.
+Stein was initially completely unaware of their dual identity, leaving him concerned about his unusual disappearances and blackouts, but Ronnie was eventually convinces Stein of the truth, allowing them to bond as separate individuals rather than as parts of a whole.

-After the accident, Firestorm took to defending New York City from such threats as Multiplex and Killer Frost.
-The 1982 series began with the teenaged Ronnie adjusting to his newfound role and later delved into the issue of the nuclear arms race.
-The Fury of Firestorm slowly developed the lives of Ronnie and Stein, as Ronnie struggled with high school while having friends like Jefferson Jackson and moved towards graduation, and Stein found a life outside the lab.
-A second nuclear hero, Firehawk, was added as a love interest for Firestorm in 1984.
-In the same year, the character of Felicity Smoak was introduced, initially having a combative relationship with Ronnie, but eventually becoming his stepmother following her marriage to his father Ed.
+The 1982 Firestorm series, called The Fury of Firestorm, involves Ronnie adjusting to his role as a hero and later delves into the issue of the nuclear arms race.
+Ronnie eventually graduates high school and Stein finds a life outside his work.
+A second nuclear hero, Firehawk, is introduced as a love interest for Firestorm in 1984.
+In the same year, the character of Felicity Smoak was introduced, initially having a combative relationship with Ronnie.
+Felicity later becomes Ronnie's stepmother following her marriage to his father Ed.
 The series also tried to create a sense of fun, something that Gerry Conway felt was missing during his years writing Spider-Man; the banter between Ronnie and Stein contributed to this.
-Upon graduation from high school, Ronnie entered college in Pittsburgh, where Stein had been hired as a professor.
-Afterward, together they searched for a cure for their bond.
+Upon graduation from high school, Ronnie enters college in Pittsburgh, where Stein has been hired as a professor.
+Together, they search for a cure for their bond.

 When Conway left the series in 1986, John Ostrander (with artist Joe Brozowski) began writing the Firestorm stories.
 His first major story arc pitted Firestorm against the world as he, acting on a suggestion from the terminally ill Stein, demands that the United States and the Soviet Union destroy all of their nuclear weapons.
-After confrontations with the Justice League and most of his enemies, Firestorm faces the Russian nuclear superhero Pozhar in the Nevada desert, where an atomic bomb was dropped on them.
+After confrontations with the Justice League and most of his enemies, Firestorm faces the Russian nuclear superhero Pozhar in the Nevada desert, where an atomic bomb is dropped on them.
 A new Firestorm is created, composed of Firestorm and Pozhar, but controlled by the disembodied amnesiac mind of Stein.